 The Employer and the Union will share the cost of printing three hundred fifty (350) copies of this Agreement.
 This supply will be shared equally between the Employer and the Union.
-Further, the Employer shall notify each Employee and the Union's officers by email of the availability of the Agreement electronically on a designated Employer website within thirty (30) calendar days of receipt of the printed copies of the Agreement.
-The Employer will also notify academic units and supervisors of the availability of the Agreement electronically.
+Further, the Employer shall notify the Union's officers by email of the availability of the Agreement electronically on a designated Employer website within thirty (30) calendar days of receipt of the printed copies of the Agreement.